 Why does deployment frequency matter?

-The same holds true for software engineering: When we release our code to production in small batches sizes early and often, we get valuable feedback from our customers which can guide our product in the right direction.
+Early feedback is an important stage of software engineering.
+When we release our code to production in small batches sizes early and often, we get valuable feedback from our customers which guides our product in the right direction.
+That’s why deployment frequency is a key DORA metric for qualifying software delivery performance.

 What is deployment frequency?